nomeata/pybotbrain/README.md

 with very very simple programming skills (`if`, string comparison) the kids can write, for example, elaborate interactive fiction.

+## The service

+To that end, I created `pybotbrain`.
+This is a service running on the internet that can host any number Telegram bots (i.e. it receives messages to these bots, and responds to them).
+It allows the “owners” of these bot to program the inner logic of the bot very effortless with the browser, as the following screenshot shows:

 Interaction with the bot                                      | The web interface :------------------------------------------------------------:|:--------------------------------------------------------:
 ![Interaction with a telegram bot](screenshot-telegram.png)   | ![The corresponding control panel](screenshot-admin.png)